A real question is whether television is an effective medium for changing mainstream attitudes?

 The most advanced in terms of trying to deal with disability inclusion in a structured way is from the United Kingdom.

-In the UK, the Creative Diversity Network (CDN) has been championing the stories of people with disabilities on TV and other media since it was founded five years ago.
+In the UK, the Creative Diversity Network (CDN) has been championing the stories of people with disability on TV and other media since it was founded five years ago.
 Interestingly the normally competitive television networks are collaborating rather than competing with each other.
 Its members include major UK TV broadcasters and media organisations, such as the BBC, ITV, Sky, Channel 4 and BAFTA.

 The CDN has two main aims: